MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/hostobject.md

     There might be libraries to do this automatically.
 To learn more about the steps that are needed to write an `IDispatch` class wrapper for the object that you want to expose, see [Automation](/previous-versions/windows/desktop/automat/automation-programming-reference).

-1. Save any changes you made in the project.
+1. Next, save any changes you made in the project.

 1. In Solution Explorer, right-click the **WebView2APISample** (which is the Win32 sample app), and then select **Build**.
-This creates the translation lookaside buffer (TLB) file.
-You need to reference the TLB file from the C++ source code shown in the following section.
+This creates a COM type library `.tlb` file.
+You need to reference the `.tlb` file from the C++ source code that's shown in the following section.
+For more information, see [Type Library](/windows/win32/midl/com-dcom-and-type-libraries#type-library) in _COM, DCOM, and Type Libraries_.

 <!-- ------------------------------ -->